 #2 – Bumps or Lumps On or Under the Skin

 Get into the habit of checking your pet’s skin monthly.
 Don’t forget to check behind ears and around the face.
 Even if you find a very tiny lump or bump, cancer can grow very quickly.
 Any new lumps or bumps should not be ignored.
 If the bumps are bleeding or there is discharge, see a veterinarian immediately.

 Unless you’ve put your pet on a diet, their weight should remain pretty consistent.
 Sudden weight loss is a cause for concern.

 #4 – Appetite Changes

 If your dog has lost interest in meal times, illness is likely the cause.
-Many health conditions cause appetite loss.
-Cancer is a very serious one.
+Many health conditions cause appetite loss, and cancer is one of them.

 #5 – Lethargy

 Learn to tell the difference between a lazy dog and a lethargic one.
-You should know your dog’s personality fairly well.
-If he doesn’t seem himself and is spending more and more time sleeping, talk to your veterinarian.
+You know your dog’s personality the best.
+If he doesn’t seem like himself and is spending more and more time sleeping, talk to your veterinarian.

 Dogs can get lung cancer, and some indicators could be coughing, wheezing, or shortness of breath after very little exercise.